kubernetes/enhancements/keps/sig-cli/3515-kubectl-explain-openapiv3/README.md

 #### Alpha

 - Feature implemented behind a command line flag `--experimental-openapiv3`
+- `--output` flag added
 - Existing explain tests are working or adapted for new implementation
 - Plaintext output roughly matches explain output
 - OpenAPIV3 (raw json) output implemented
+- HTML and MD outputs are not target for alpha

 #### Beta

-- md output implemented
+- md output implemented (or dropped from design due to continued debate)
+  - Table of contents all GVKs grouped by Group then Version.
+  - Section for each individual GVK
+  - All types hyperlink to specific section
-- basic html output
+- basic html output  (or dropped from design due to continued debate)
+  - Table of contents all GVKs grouped by Group then Version.
+  - Page for each individual GVK.
+  - All types hyperlink to their specific page
+  - Searchable by name, description, field name.
-- kube-OpenAPI v3 JSON deserialization is optimized to take less than 150ms on most machines
+- kube-openAPI v3 JSON deserialization is optimized to take less than 150ms on most machines

 #### GA